 Try this recipe for peach wood smoked turkey breast.

 It has a strong, pungent smoke that adds strong sweet and smoky flavors to meat.
 It's especially popular with bacon and pork ribs.
-Be careful with this wood, because over-smoking with hickory causes aggressive, bitter tasting foods.
+Be careful with this wood, because over-smoking with hickory wood causes aggressive, bitter tasting foods.

 Check out this recipe for hickory smoked pork ribs.

 Pecan wood is actually part of the hickory family.
 While the wood flavor is not as strong as hickory (although stronger than fruitwood), it belongs in the strong wood category because it can become pungent and bitter if used in excess.

 The wood burns cool and imparts a delicate flavor to meats when used properly, making it choice for poultry or pork.

 Walnut is often used as a mixing wood for smoking because of its tendency to impart strong, bitter flavors to meat.
 Because it has such a strong flavor, it's ideal for red meats or game meats.

 Try using walnut in this recipe for smoked venison.

 This wood for smoking is in a category of its own.
 It can be harsh and bitter if used incorrectly, but strong and have an earthy flavor if used correctly.

 It is an oily wood so it burns strong, hot, and fast.
 Since it burns so fast, it's not ideal for long barbecues.
 It's extremely strong flavor holds up well to dark meats, but it would be a terrible choice for lighter poultry or fish.

 Blending this wood is definitely recommended to get until you get to know how it works.

 Swap in mesquite wood to cook up a real classic Texas Brisket with this recipe.